Cyderxxv/E-Commerce-Backend/README.md

 # Literally Backend

-A modern Go backend API built with Gin framework.
+A modern Go e-commerce backend API built with Gin framework and PostgreSQL.

 ## Features